 std::string_view

-gsl::span
+std::span

 std::reference_wrapper

 We call these types potentially dangling.

+Also have the issue of being thread-safe.
+Needs a writeup.

 If the lifetime of a potentially dangling object ends before its referent’s lifetime ends, then the vulnerability does not apply to that potentially dangling object.
 This is the primary C++ strategy for avoiding vulnerabilities due to potentially dangling objects.
 For example, passing a potentially dangling object as a function parameter/argument(?), and the function does not take ownership of the referent (for example by deleting the referent), then the language guarantees that the lifetime of the referent is longer than the lifetime of the parameter.
 This does not apply to further copies made to longer-lived potentially dangling objects.